Roadside Inspection Guide

 The North American roadside inspection program was created by the Commercial Vehicle Safety Alliance (CVSA), which is a non-profit organization comprised of local, state, provincial, territorial, and federal safety officials.
 To emphasize its program, each year the organization designates an International Roadcheck — a three-day event during which CVSA-certified inspectors check to ensure compliance and conduct enforcement.
 According to the CVSA, during the International Roadcheck, nearly 15 trucks or buses will be inspected every minute for the 72-hour period.

 During the International Roadcheck, law enforcement officers will focus on lights and hours of service (HOS).

 What Happens During a Roadside Inspection?

 During an inspection, certified inspectors will review driver and motor carrier credentials, tires, and a host of mechanical components and systems, such as brakes, exhaust, and fuel systems.
 There are a number of items and conditions that can result in the placement of vehicles and/or drivers out of service.
 Inspectors will be looking for critical violations, which can be found in the North American Standard Out-of-Service Criteria.
 If driver and/or vehicle violations are found, the driver and/or vehicle will be placed out of service.

-During the 2021 International Roadcheck, 41.5% of drivers who were placed out of service had some sort of HOS violation — the top reason for being placed out of service.
-On the vehicle side, 26.5% of vehicles placed out of service had an infraction of the brake system.
+During the 2022 International Roadcheck, 6.4% of drivers were placed out of service becaues of a HOS violation — the top reason for being placed out of service.
+On the vehicle side, 22.8% of vehicles were placed out of service.

 The inspection program has 8 distinct levels: